 The dark presence haunting the town of Galen in this Ray Russell book terrified and intrigued me greatly.
 Using sex as a way to dispatch its victims was both unique and titillating at the same time.

-The incubus has the key quality of a good horror villain in that the reader craves to see more of them while at the same time they dread seeing more of them.
+The incubus has the key quality of a good horror villain in that we want to see more of them while at the same time we dread seeing more of them.

 Galen is an ordinary, peaceful small town.
 Until horrendous terror strikes … and strikes again and again, each time claiming a female victim in a fashion too hideous to contemplate.
 Julian Trask, student of the occult, is used to thinking the unthinkable.
 As he works towards the solution of the soul-searing mystery, Galen trembles in mortal dread.
 For no woman is safe from the lethal lust of THE INCUBUS.